devlocker/devlocker.github.io/_posts/2015-09-29-profiling-rails-boot-time.md

 ## Benchmarking Boot Time

 Before we start trying to improve the boot time of our application, we need some benchmarks to measure any improvements against.
-For this, going simple should be sufficient enough.
-Lets use the `rake environment` task - this just loads the Rails environment and then exits.
-We can time it with
+Lets use the `rake environment` task as the base for our benchmark - this just loads the Rails environment and then exits.
+We can time it with:

 {% highlight text %}
 $ time bundle exec rake environment